jackyzha0/jackyzha0.github.io/content/thoughts/emergent behaviour.md

 Mental properties belong only to genuine individuals, not to mere aggregates

 Then, what is the boundary of the genuine individual?
 This is a problem of embodiment.
 To be a genuine individual is not simply to be a particular (as opposed to a conglomerate or universal) but also a system that has some kind of bounded organizational unity through [autopoiesis](thoughts/autopoiesis.md) -- this is a body

+Their own emergence problem: how do genuine individuals emerge from particular that aren't individuals/subjects of experience?
+It doesn't solve the problem of accounting for the place of consciousness in nature, it just relocates it